 - Is there cell service/ wifi?
 Spotty cell service, no wifi.

 - Are advance reservations required?
-No reservations for park entry required, but permits needed for backcountry overnight hiking.
+No reservations for park entry are required, but permits are needed for backcountry overnight hiking.

 Ready to visit this unique national park?
 Check out our Saguaro National Park Tour!